LawanGoud/Python-/README.md

 ## Print the Input - 3

 Write a program that reads the two words and prints the two words on two lines

+## Second Line

+For this problem, you need to write code to read two lines of input and prints the second line of input